 Individuals under 65 with approved documentation from a physician, deeming them to be extremely vulnerable to COVID-19.
 The attached form will be required as proof of extreme eligibility.

 For vaccine appointments and proof of eligibility please visit www.prepareseminole.org

 Types of COVID-19 Tests

 There are two types of tests available for COVID-19: viral (nose or throat swab) and antibody (blood).
 The antibody test cannot be used to diagnose COVID-19.
 For more information about these two types of tests, visit the CDC COVID-19 Testing Overview website.

 Find & Register for COVID-19 Testing in Seminole County

 COVID-19 testing has been made widely available across public and private sectors in Seminole County to ensure accessibility and availability to the general public.
-The Florida Department of Health in Seminole County (DOH-Seminole) offers viral COVID-19 testing (nose swab).
-To register for COVID-19 testing at DOH-Seminole or to locate additional testing sites in Seminole County, please visit the Prepare Seminole website.
+To locate a testing site in Seminole County, please visit the Prepare Seminole website.

 Isolation & Quarantine